awsdocs/aws-freertos-docs/doc_source/userguide/getting-started-nuvoton-m487.md

 # Getting started with the Nuvoton NuMaker\-IoT\-M487<a name="getting-started-nuvoton-m487"></a>

 This tutorial provides instructions for getting started with the Nuvoton NuMaker\-IoT\-M487 development board\.
-The Nuvoton NuMaker\-IoT\-M487 development board is embedded with the NuMicro M487 series microcontroller, and includes built\-in RJ45 Ethernet and Wi\-Fi modules\.
+The series microcontroller, and includes built\-in RJ45 Ethernet and Wi\-Fi modules\.
 If you don't have the Nuvoton NuMaker\-IoT\-M487, visit the [AWS Partner Device Catalog](https://devices.amazonaws.com/detail/a3G0h000000Tg9cEAC/NuMaker-IoT-M487) to purchase one from our partner\.

 Before you begin, you must configure AWS IoT and your FreeRTOS software to connect your development board to the AWS Cloud\.
 For instructions, see [First steps](freertos-prereqs.md)\.
 In this tutorial, the path to the FreeRTOS download directory is referred to as `freertos`\.